hisaac/numberology/README.md

 ## Who?

 My name is Isaac Daniel Halvorson.
 My name number is `4` and my life number is `2`.
-I'm an iOS and web developer from Saint Paul, MN.
-You can visit [my website](http://hisaac.net/about.html) if you'd like to learn more or say hi.
+I’m an iOS and web developer from Saint Paul, MN.
+You can visit [my website](http://hisaac.net/about.html) if you’d like to learn more or say hi.

 ## When?